nyu-devops-sp22/promotions/README.md

 You should be able to reach the service at: http://127.0.0.1:8000.

-#### Promotions
+### Promotion routes

 Routes | HTTP response | Description
 --- | --- | ---
-`GET /` | 200 if succeeds | Root URL response
+`GET /` | 200 OK | Root URL response
-`GET /promotions`  | 200 if succeeds | List all promotions `GET /promotions/:id` |  200 if succeeds | Get a promotion with specified ID
+`GET /promotions`  | 200 OK | List all promotions
+`GET /promotions/:id` |  200 OK | Get a promotion with specified ID
-`POST /promotions` | 201 if succeeds | Create a promotion `DELETE /promotions/:id` | 204 if succeeds | Delete a promotion
+`POST /promotions` | 201 CREATED | Create a promotion
+`DELETE /promotions/:id` | 204 DELETED | Delete a promotion
-`PUT  /promotions/:id` | 200 if succeeds; 404 if not exist | Update a promotion
+`PUT  /promotions/:id` | 200 OK | Update a promotion

 ### Create Promotion

-To create a promotion, we use the `POST` HTTP method with the url: `http://localhost:5000/promotions`.
+To create a promotion, we use the `POST` HTTP method with the url: `http://localhost:8000/promotions`.
 The json object that has to be passed in order to create a promotion needs to be of the form:

 ```
 {
     "name": "10% Sale",
     "code": "sale10",
     "start_date": "01-01-2022 10:10:10",
     "end_date": "04-05-2022 10:10:10",